Skip to content

 2. defaults.yaml defaults[] entry — matched by --model

-KV cache blocks (--total-kv-blocks): See the detailed Resolution Process below — four layers including auto-calculation from GPU memory.
+KV cache blocks (--total-kv-blocks): See the detailed Resolution Process below — three layers: CLI flag, auto-calculation, or 1M default.

 Workload parameters (--rate, --num-requests, --prompt-tokens, etc.):